The Hunchback of Notre Dame (1996 film): Animation

 Alongside Pocahontas (1995), storyboard work on The Hunchback of the Notre Dame was among the first to be produced for an animated film on the new Disney Feature Animation building adjacent to the main Disney lot in Burbank, which was dedicated in 1995.
 However, most animators were occupied with The Lion King (1994) and Pocahontas (1995) at the time, and as a result, more animators were hired from Canada and United Kingdom to join the production team for the film.
 As the development phase furthered along, most of the entire animation team moved out into a large warehouse facility on Airway in Glendale, California.
-As the Disney story artists, layout crew, and animators moved in their new quarters, they decided to name the building "Sanctuary."
+As the Disney story artists, layout crew, and animators moved in their new quarters, they decided to name the building "Sanctuary".

-Since Who Framed Roger Rabbit (1988), other animators hired by Disney Feature Animation were from Germany, France, Ireland, and additional ones from Canada were involved in providing animation duties at the recently opened satellite studio, Walt Disney Animation Paris, of which about 20 percent of the film was done.
+Since Who Framed Roger Rabbit (1988), other animators hired by Disney Feature Animation were from Germany, France, Ireland, and additional ones from Canada were involved in providing animation duties at the recently opened satellite studio, Walt Disney Animation Paris.
+Supervised by coproducer Roy Conli, 20 percent of the film was done there.
+To coordinate with the Burbank studio, the Brizzis traveled there with storyboards and conferred with the directors, animators, and layout team.
+Back in Paris, they discuss their animation dailies via video conferences provided by Compression Lab Industries' (CLI) video system.
 Meanwhile, at the Feature Animation Florida studio, which had been working on Mulan (1998), their first in-house production, at least seven animators penned about four minutes of screen time, which mostly involved Frollo and Quasimodo.
 The studio had also provided additional layout, cleanup, and special-effects animation.

 During early development, Trousdale and Wise realized they needed crowds of people, but for this time, they wanted them to move as opposed to being traditionally drawn as painted backdrops.
 Recalling the wildebeest stampede in The Lion King (1994), they landed on the idea of using computer animation to generate them.
 For that reason, the CGI department, headed by Kiran Joshi, created the software Crowd to achieve large-scale crowd scenes, particularly for the Feast of Fools sequence and the film's climax.
 The software was used to create six types of characters—males and females either average in weight, fat, or thin—which were programmed and assigned 72 specific movements ranging from jumping and clapping.
 Digital technology also provided a visual sweep that freed Quasimodo to scamper around the cathedral and soar around the plaza to rescue Esmeralda.